kwsp/fftconv/README.md

 **Python**

 A Cython wrapper is provided.
 Similar to C++, make sure `fftw3` is installed and visible to the compiler on your system.
-Install Cython, then run
+Install Cython, numpy and scipy (benchmarked against), then run

 ```
-python3 setup.py build_ext -i   # build extension
+python3 setup.py build_ext -i   # or `make python` to build extension
 python3 test.py                 # run the test/benchmark
 ```